Introduction: Living in Texas is like living in a whole different country. Driving places always show me new things.

 Old Port Lavaca Depot, connecting with San Antonio from 1850s.
 Served customers until 1930s.
 5:30pm (Lavaca Depot (near) Port Lavaca Police Department: 201 N Colorado St Port Lavaca, TX 77979)

-Now I kept driving on the TX-238 to southeast then on TX-316 to Indianola, the road was quite winding at a time but arrived at the statue of La Salle by Blind Bayou at 6:00pm.
+Now I kept driving on the TX-238 to southeast then on TX-316 to Indianola, the road was flat but quite winding at a time but arrived at the statue of La Salle by Blind Bayou at 6:00pm.

 La Salle 6:00pm